Demonology Warlock PvP Rotation and Playstyle (Dragonflight / Patch 10.0.7)

 Demonic Core buff.
 This should be used when you need the Soul Shards and when it is instant.

-Call Dreadstalkers costs 2 Soul Shards and is instant with the PvP talent
+Call Dreadstalkers costs 2 Soul Shards and can be instant with the talent

 Hand of Gul'dan costs 1 to 3 Soul Shards.
 This will summon imps based on how many Soul Shards you spend (summons 2 imps if you spend 2 Soul Shards).

-Summon Vilefiend costs 1 Soul Shard and will be used off cooldown if you are using this Regular Talent.
+Summon Gloomhound costs 1 Soul Shard and will be used off cooldown if you are using this talent, ideally followed by

 The Opener